Non-reversible sampling schemes on submanifolds: Introduction

 in mean, $L^2$ and almost-sure sense.
 A key outcome of this result is that the running average using the scheme \eqref{scheme-non-reversible} indeed converges to the average with respect to $\mu$ in the limit of small step-size $h\rightarrow 0$ and long-times $T\rightarrow +\infty$.
 The second main result of this paper is Proposition~\ref{prop:impro-ass-var}, which states that in the long-time limit the non-reversible scheme~\eqref{scheme-non-reversible} has smaller asymptotic variance (better sampling efficiency) as compared to its reversible counterpart (i.e.\ with $A=0$) proposed in~\cite[Eq (1.11)]{Zhang20}.
+The aforementioned results concern the scheme~\eqref{scheme-non-reversible} which uses the exact long-time limit $\Theta^A$ \eqref{def-theta-map-intro}.
+The third main result in Theorem~\ref{thm-numerical-theta} discusses the corresponding error estimates when numerical approximations of $\Theta^A$ are used instead (see the numerical scheme \eqref{scheme-non-reversible-numerical}).